vnegnev/ocra/README.md

 - can only run very short sequences
 - sometimes samples get lost, because sequencer can only be programmed to sample for a certain duration

-Ocra development wont continue here.
+Ocra development won't continue here.
 We switched to a stream based sequencer.

 To get the latest version running do: